 Professor Daniel Lathrop has been named a University of Maryland Distinguished Scholar-Teacher.
-He will be recognized during the university’s annual Convocation ceremony on September 18.
+He will be recognized during the university’s annual Convocation ceremony on Wed., September 18 at 3 p.m. in the Memorial Chapel.
+A reception will follow in the Chapel Garden.

 The Distinguished Scholar-Teacher Program, established in 1978, honors a small number of faculty members each year who have demonstrated notable success in both scholarship and teaching.
 Distinguished Scholar-Teachers receive an honorarium of $5,000 to support their professional activities, and make public presentations on a topic within their scholarly discipline.
 Lathrop will give his lecture on October 29 at 4 p.m. in the PSC lobby.